- Student Experience

-Below are groups who support the Open Source Lab through annual contributions of $100,000 or more.
-View our OSL Alliance program page for more information on the program.
+Below are groups who support the Open Source Lab through annual contributions of $25,000 or more.

 TDS Telecom is a major telephone and Internet services provider.
 TDS Telecom has made a large donation of bandwidth to the Open Source Lab, helping millions of people review or download free software every day.

-For a five-year period, the OSL will receive 2 gigabits of bandwidth − a volume of Internet connectivity that is more than five times higher than the total used by the rest of the university.
+For a five-year period, the OSL will receive 2 gigabits of bandwidth.
 In addition, OSU servers will be hosted in a TDS data center.
 The bandwidth provided gives the OSL the ability to host FTP servers in both New York, N.Y., and Chicago, Ill., where files for many open source projects are mirrored for download from the main FTP server hosted in Corvallis, Ore.

 Facebook is a social utility that helps more than 900 million people around the world communicate more efficiently with their friends, family and coworkers.